theyosh/TerrariumPI/README.md

 ### Base

 The installation expects a Pi with working network and ssh.
-It is tested with [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/).
-For now the Desktop/Full version is not working somehow....
-So use the lite image!
+It is tested with [Raspberry Pi OS Lite] **Legacy** (https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy).
+Desktop images will not work.
+Installation seems to work, but it will not work stable.
+So make sure you download the correct image for the Pi.
 It is possible to use USB or SSD drives to speed things up: <https://www.tomshardware.com/how-to/boot-raspberry-pi-4-usb>

 ### Docker